4teamwork/ftw.solr/README.rst

 Installation
 ============

-Install `ftw.solr` by adding it to the list of eggs in your buildout or by adding it as a dependency of your policy package.
+Install ``ftw.solr`` by adding it to the list of eggs in your buildout or by adding it as a dependency of your policy package.
 Then run buildout and restart your instance.

-Go to Site Setup of your Plone site and activate the `ftw.solr` add-on.
-Check the Solr control panel provided by `collective.solr` for Solr-specific configuration options.
+Go to *Site Setup* of your Plone site and activate the ``ftw.solr-autocomplete`` add-on.
+Check the Solr control panel provided by ``collective.solr`` for Solr-specific configuration options.

 Links